MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-08-26-power-platform-security-levels.md

 ---
-title: Power Platform Security Levels
+title: Power Platform Path To An Environment
 description: This blog describes the different threshold level of security you need to know about, if you want to give (or deny) users access to data in an environment
 date: 'Mon, 15 Aug 2022 11:22:51 +0000'
 images:
-- images/blog/title-Power-Governance-Setting-Scene_2.png
+- images/blog/title-path-to-an-environment.png
 author: Michael Roth
 tags:
     - Power Platform